What is the Ro subtype and why is it important?

 The condition is often treated with regular blood transfusions so subtypes, such as Ro, are important in ensuring patients get blood which is most compatible with their blood type and subtype.

-Many people with sickle cell disease have the Ro subtype.
-This is because sickle cell disease more commonly affects people from black ethnic backgrounds where the Ro subtype is more common.
+Many people with sickle cell have the Ro subtype.
+This is because sickle cell more commonly affects people from black ethnic backgrounds where the Ro subtype is more common.

 There has been an increase in the number of people with sickle cell and as a result, the demand for Ro blood has grown.